Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Proposed Approach

 Most DeepFake detection scenarios are binary, treating content as either fake or real.
 While four-class audio-visual formulations address the variability of manipulation type as discriminating audio manipulation, video manipulation, or both, they may motivate models to solely rely on data source integrity to detect DeepFakes, without evaluating the semantic consistency of the content.
 We propose a new evaluation setting by including a new fifth class, \textbf{RARV-SMM}, to probe whether state-of-the-art models can assess mismatches at a semantic level when both modalities are authentic, whose class definitions are summarized in Table~\ref{tab:formulation}.

 Formally, class~5 (RARV-SMM) differs from class~1 (RARV) not at the signal level but semantically as both modalities are authentic yet originate from different contexts, events, or narratives.
-RARV-SMM samples carry no synthesis artifacts and no signal-level synchronization errors; the inconsistency arises at a higher semantic level, requiring models to reason about cross-modal content rather than data-source manipulation traces.
+On RARV-SMM samples any low-level audio-visual divergence that arises, such as lip motion misalignment or acoustic differences between streams is an inherent and expected consequence of combining authentic content from semantically inconsistent sources, not the product of signal-level manipulation.
+The defining characteristic of RARV-SMM is that its inconsistency is rooted at the semantic level, requiring models to reason about cross-modal content rather than data-source manipulation traces.